-Such rapid growth has an serious impact upon accessible housing, growing gentrification, transportation, and affordable homes in neighborhoods that are healthy and safe.
+Such rapid growth has a serious impact upon accessible housing, gentrification, transportation, and affordable homes in neighborhoods that are healthy and safe.

-Austin is committed to ensuring equitable access to affordable housing and the opportunities that safe, stable home provides.
+NHCD is committed to ensuring equitable access to affordable housing and the opportunities that safe, stable homes provide.

-WHAT IS AFFORDABLE HOUSING?
+WHAT is AFFORDABLE HOUSING?